vitejs/vite/docs/guide/static-deploy.md

    Your app should be deployed at `https://<PROJECTNAME>.onrender.com/`.

-By default, any new commit pushed to the specified branch will automatically trigger a new deploy.
+By default, any new commit pushed to the specified branch will automatically trigger a new deployment.
 [Auto-Deploy](https://render.com/docs/deploys#toggling-auto-deploy-for-a-service) can be configured in the project settings.

 You can also add a [custom domain](https://render.com/docs/custom-domains) to your project.